purpledudewithagolfcap/reverb-engine/README.md

 7: Takes into consideration the room's size and such

-8: Each material has its value like Density and Absorption
+8: Each material has its value like Density and Absorption.

 9: Adjustable distance reach

 10: Takes into consideration the distance between rays and the impact point

-11: A shit ton of other features I can't name right now but they do exist if your thinking of them
+11: A shit ton of other features I can't name right now but they do exist if your thinking of them.

+# Other features I haven't added but will be a thing soon:

+Diffuse reflection (search it up).

+I would have added more features, but the school laptop blocks everything related to coding except this.
+They blocked most of the websites i research with